 Brea commenced her career at Stephensons in September 2015, shortly after graduating from the University of Leeds with an upper second class honours law degree in July 2015.
 Brea undertook two weeks of work experience in the housing department before securing a role as a graduate paralegal in the same team.
-Brea then transferred to the regulatory department in October 2016.
+Brea then transferred to the regulatory department in October 2016, commencing her training contract in 2018.

 Whilst in this role, Brea studied her legal practice course part-time at the University of Central Lancashire which she completed in May 2018, achieving a distinction and a masters in law.
 Brea was subsequently offered a training contract at Stephensons which is due to commence in September 2018.